by Steve Wilson

 Of course, Ken’s tips are provided within the overall context of a healthy, committed, loving relationship with one’s children—which affirms Dr. Bengston’s findings that passing on our faith to our kids is as much about being emotionally connected as it is about being pious.
 A distant relationship with one’s kids can blunt the influence of consistent religious activity.

 I’m sure I haven’t done the best job in the world at helping my kids along in their journey of faith, but I’m encouraged that they are growing into their own understanding of who God is and their relationship with Him.
 And I’m excited about continuing to be there to share in those journeys.

 So, dad, what’s happening spiritually with you and your kids?

 Just Be a Spiritual Mentor.
 Just Be DAD.

-Steve Wilson serves as Chief Financial Officer at the National Center for Fathering.
-Steve has coordinated fathering seminars, worked with local volunteer teams and worked with leaders in both Ukraine and Poland to help establish fathering movements in those countries.
+Steve Wilson was formerly Chief Financial Officer at the National Center for Fathering.
+Steve coordinated fathering seminars, worked with local volunteer teams and worked with leaders in both Ukraine and Poland to help establish fathering movements in those countries.
 Steve and his wife Michelle have four children and live in the Kansas City area.